 | Whitehaven International Festivals

-McFLY one of the biggest pop bands to come out of the UK are set to play in Whitehaven.
-On Friday, June 21, McFly will perform on Whitehavens harbourside.
-Also THE X-Factor will be returning to this years Festival when music biz mogul Louis Walsh comes back to town.
+McFLY one of the biggest pop bands to come out of the UK played in Whitehaven.
+On Friday, June 21, McFly performed on Whitehavens harbourside.

 Whitehaven Diamond Jubilee Festival 2012